 The housing industry is subject to seasonal fluctuations based on new home buyer purchasing patterns.
 Cavco's Company-owned retail stores experience decreased home buyer traffic during holidays and popular vacation periods.
 Still, diversification among Cavco's product lines and operations have served to partially offset the extent of seasonal fluctuations.
-Demand for our core single-family new home products typically peaks each spring and summer before declining in the winter, consistent with the overall housing industry, although this pattern was partially interrupted during the winter of fiscal year 2017 when the Company produced disaster relief homes for the Federal Emergency Management Agency ("FEMA").
+Demand for our core single-family new home products typically peaks each spring and summer before declining in the winter, consistent with the overall housing industry, although this pattern was partially interrupted during the winter of fiscal years 2018 and 2017, as the Company has produced a limited number of disaster-relief homes for the Federal Emergency Management Agency ("FEMA").
 Demand patterns for park model and cabin RVs and homes used primarily for retirement seasonal living partially offset the general housing seasonality.

-Cavco's mortgage subsidiary experiences minimal seasonal fluctuation in its mortgage origination activities as a result of the time needed for loan application approval processes and subsequent home loan closing activities.
+The Company's mortgage subsidiary experiences minimal seasonal fluctuation in its mortgage origination activities as a result of the time needed for loan application approval processes and subsequent home loan closing activities.
 The mortgage subsidiary realizes no seasonal impacts from its mortgage servicing operations.
 Revenue for the home insurance subsidiary is not substantially impacted by seasonality as it recognizes revenue from policy sales ratably over each policy's term year.
 However, the insurance subsidiary is subject to adverse effects from excessive policy claims that may occur during periods of inclement weather, including seasonal spring storms or fall hurricane activity in Texas where most of its policies are underwritten.